-I want to share with you our list of favorite Christmas picture books.
+I have a boatload of our favorite Christmas picture books to share with you below.
 But first of all…

-It’s so fun to get a lovely Christmas advent countdown candle so you and your kids can light it and burn it down, one day at a time.
-You read your picture book while the candle is burning.
+It’s so fun to get a lovely Christmas advent countdown candle so you and your kids can light it and burn it down, one day at a time while you’re reading.
 Sometimes we’ve had to blow out the candle so it doesn’t burn past the day’s date and then keep reading.
 It depends on what kind of candle you get, how tall it is, and how much space there is between the numbers.

 For years we bought a beautiful candle from a candle company but they’ve since gone out of business.
 Each year I look on Amazon and on Etsy to see what I can find.

-Some years I would buy several candles and give them as gifts to friends as an early Christmas gift that I would give them around Thanksgiving time so that they, too, could have a fun family Christmas advent with picture books.
+Some years I would buy several candles and maybe a Christmas picture book and give them to friends as an early Christmas gift.
+I would give them around Thanksgiving time so that they, too, could have a fun family Christmas advent with picture books.

 And if you’re interested in making your own advent candle, here is a fun tutorial on how to do that with your kids.

-But whether you have a Christmas countdown candle or not, you can still have a fabulous Christmas advent with picture books!
+But whether you have a Christmas countdown candle or not, your Christmas advent with picture books will be magical!